UBC is committed to building mentally healthy workplaces where all employees can thrive.

 - foster a safe and supportive workplace culture

-NMT includes access to an online platform that provides guidance, downloadable resources and support for UBC Ambassadors to take evidence-informed action.
+NMT includes access to an online platform that provides guidance, downloadable resources (like this resource for taking a Mindful Moments), and support for UBC Ambassadors to take evidence-informed action.
 NMT is designed to keep things simple, with easy-to-use guides to facilitate action and activities including tips for embedding more mental health conversations in your workplace.

 Register for Not Myself Today

 If you are interested in becoming a NMT ambassador for your workplace at UBC, start by completing the online registration form.

 All registered NMT ambassadors will be able to access digital and printable materials and activities provided through notmyselftoday.ca (Login details will be provided to those who register.)
 Physical materials are provided at cost ($200-300 is typically enough to cover the key materials).

 If you have questions or would like to order materials, please contact Miranda Massie.

 Every November, we come together as a UBC community to learn about, talk about, and explore ways to support our mental health through Thrive.
 NMT is a strategic way for UBC workplaces to engage with and contribute to Thrive.

 Before you register (and to help with planning)

 Key considerations include: